 Our consideration of internal control over compliance was for the limited purpose described in the Auditor's Responsibilities for the Audit of Compliance section above and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies in internal control over compliance.
-Given these limitations, during our audit we did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses, as defined above.
+Given these limitations, during our audit we did not identify any deficiencies in internal control over compliance.
 However, material weaknesses or significant deficiencies in internal control over compliance may exist that were not identified.